Rental License Ordinance and Training

 Training

-The rental license training is offered annually in the spring and fall.
-Training dates and registration will be sent utilizing the SPARC e-newsletter.
+Training dates and specific registration links will be sent utilizing the SPARC e-newsletter.
 If you are not currently receiving the SPARC e-newsletter please contact Katie Kline, housing specialist, at kkline@stlouisparkmn.gov to be added to the e-newsletter distribution list.
 The e-newsletter comes from the email address stlouisparkmn@public.govdelivery.com

 Refresher course available